Harrison Ford: Political views

 Like his parents, Ford is a lifelong Democrat.
 On September 7, 1995, Ford testified before the U.S. Senate Foreign Relations Committee in support of the Dalai Lama and an independent Tibet.
 In 2007, he narrated the documentary Dalai Lama Renaissance.

-In 2000, Ford donated $1,000 to the presidential campaigns of Bill Bradley, Al Gore, and John McCain.
+In 2000, Ford donated $1,000 to the presidential campaigns of Bill Bradley, Al Gore and John McCain.
 In 2003, he publicly condemned the Iraq War and called for "regime change" in the United States.
-He also criticized Hollywood for making movies which were "more akin to video games than stories about human life and relationships", and he called for more gun control in the United States.
+He also criticized Hollywood for making movies which were "more akin to video games than stories about human life and relationships" and he called for more gun control in the United States.

-In 2009, Ford signed a petition calling for the release of film director Roman Polanski, who had been arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
+Roman Polanski won an Oscar for directing The Pianist in 2003, but avoids setting foot on US soil after he plead guilty to unlawful sexual intercourse with a minor and then fled the country.
+Ford brought the Oscar statuette to Paris and presented it to Polanski.
+In 2009, Ford signed a petition calling for the release of Polanski, who had been arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 After Republican presidential candidate Donald Trump said his favorite role of Ford's was Air Force One because he "stood up for America", Ford responded that it was just a film and made critical statements against Trump's presidential bid.
 Ford endorsed Joe Biden's 2020 presidential campaign against Trump.
 He said that he wanted to "encourage people to support candidates that will support the environment" and felt that under Trump, the U.S. had "lost some of our credibility in the world".
 Along with Mark Hamill, Ford worked with the anti-Trump Republican group The Lincoln Project to produce and narrate a 2020 election ad attacking Trump's disparaging of Anthony Fauci.
 On November 2, 2024, he endorsed Kamala Harris's 2024 presidential campaign.